Estimated reading time: ( words)

 - give options for participation points so that students who are unable to participate in a specific way (such as with a clicker) can still earn full points.

 - provide opportunities to submit responses via either the clicker device or the Moodle site.

 - consider whether time is essential in the activity, and whether it is possible to remove or extend it (if you’re imposing a time limit)

 Modify the activity for the entire class so that it doesn’t feel like you’re singling out an individual student.

 Flashing, strobing, or flickering light on video or slides you show in class can trigger disability symptoms for some students.
-Please avoid adding flashing, strobing or flickering effects to your slides.
+Please avoid adding flashing, strobing or flickering effects on your slides.
 If a video clip you’re going to show includes these effects, let students know in advance.